Arts, Sciences, and Engineering English

 Instructors: Supritha Rajan

 Description: This course introduces students to some of the most significant literature from the Romantic, Victorian, and Modern literary periods.
 Beginning with the outbreak of the French Revolution and ending with World War I, the years covered by this course represent a time of dramatic political, economic, and cultural change.
 The nineteenth century witnessed the rise of industrialism, rapid imperialist expansion, religious crisis, increasing democracy, and shifts in gender and class identity.
 In exploring this tumultuous time period, the course will focus on an array of novelists, poets, and essayists who will serve as touchstones for the key political, intellectual, and aesthetic problems of their times (e.g. Blake, Wordsworth, Keats, Brontë, Browning, Ruskin, Yeats, and Woolf).
 Students will not only gain a greater appreciation for individual authors, but they will also be able to situate them within a larger framework of ideas and historical currents.
 No prerequisites.
+Counts toward the survey requirement for the Literature, Creative Writing, and Theater majors.
+Relevant clusters: “Great Books, Great Authors” (H1ENG010).

 Offered: Fall Spring Summer